“Don’t trust your feelings.” I bet you’ve been told that once or twice. And it’s a useful bit of advice. At least up to a point.

 From God he sought answer for his despair.
 From God he sought deliverance from many life-and-death situations.
 In God he strengthened himself in difficult times.4 And with and to God he shared his joy and his expressive rejoicing.

 As he shared his heart with God, God shared His own heart back.
-God is quoted as saying that David was “a man after My own heart”.5
+God saw David as “a man after his [God’s] own heart”.5

 Sharing Your Emotional Life with God